ta3map/Synapto_Catcher/README.md

 Currently, the protocol must necessarily contain the columns: **filepath, comment, location, Experiment_Number, take_to_stat, Postnatal_Age**.
 - **filepath:** must contain direct paths to the CZI file.
 For example “C:\data\Experiment-500.czi”.
 - **Experiment_Number:** should contain the number of the experiment, e.g. 500.
-You can write a list of desired experiments or a range of desired experiments.
+You can write a list or a range of desired experiments.

 ![Protocol Table example](images/select_experiment_number_example.png)